asdnng/nltk_SEP_group120/README.md

 <Write what each group member did>

-Yujin Choi(2769224) : matchbracket funtion in lexicon.py & _get_pos function in wordnet.py
+Yujin Choi(2769224) : made test printing function that all group members can use, selecting subject